ex-punctis/ex-punctis.github.io/_posts/2018-11-17-Car-spectrum.md

 ./darknet detect cfg/yolov3.cfg yolov3.weights < /~/Desktop/images/imagelist.txt
 ```

-The terminal output needs to be saved into `_detected_objects.txt`
+The terminal output needs to be saved into `_detected_objects.txt` in the image directory.

 ### Extraction of car colour information

-The first cell in `cars-get-colours.ipynb` takes `_detected_objects.txt` (should be located in the directory with your images) and reads it line by line converting the data into dictionaries.
-Car objects are extracted from the original images, their height:width ratio is verified to be within 0.3 and 1 to reject defective objects, and a line of pixels is sampled at 30% of the height from the top of the object.
+The first cell in [cars-get-colours.ipynb](https://github.com/ex-punctis/car-colours/blob/master/cars-get-colours.ipynb) takes `_detected_objects.txt` (should be located in the directory with your images) and reads it line by line converting the data into dictionaries.
+Car objects are extracted from the original images, their height:width ratio is verified to be within 0.3 and 1 to reject the defective objects, and a line of pixels is sampled at 30% of the height from the top of the object.
 K-means is applied to the line array to find 5 colour clusters, and the cluster with the most points is presumed to be the colour of the car which is appended to an array that is saved once all images have been processed.

 The image below illustrates successful colour determination.